anna-kogan/circuit-dynamics-pipeline/README.md

 # Circuit Pipeline — neural circuit analysis (grid + plots + manifest)

-This repository is a small, reproducible pipeline for analyzing a 4-population neural circuit model.
+This repository is a reproducible pipeline for analyzing a 4-population (E, PV, SST, VIP/NDNF) neural circuit model.
 It runs a parameter grid, saves results to `.npz`, generates plots, and records metadata in a `manifest.json`.

 ## What you can do in one command